caffeine-suite/caffeine-script/README.md

 ![logo](https://raw.githubusercontent.com/wiki/shanebdavis/caffeine-script/CaffeineScriptLogo.png)
 # Programming with Caffeine

-CaffeineScript makes programming more wonderful, code more beautiful and programmers more productive.
+CaffeineScript is designed to make programming more wonderful, code more beautiful and programmers more productive.
 It is a lean, high-level language that empowers you to get the most out of JavaScript.

 ### [CaffeineScript Wiki](https://github.com/shanebdavis/caffeine-script/wiki)